 The months around spring and fall are more regular with their daylight hours, mirroring daylight hours in Europe and North America.

 What is the best time to visit Iceland?

-Summer is the best time to visit Iceland and the peak season for travelling to Iceland.
+Summer between June and August is the best time to visit Iceland and the peak season for travelling to Iceland.
 BUT, if your only purpose in visiting Iceland is to see the northern lights and the snow, then the winter months (between late September and April) will be the best time to visit Iceland.